What Education Do I Need for a Career As a Physician Assistant?

 |Work Environment||Majority employed by health practitioners' offices; Work can be stressful, physically and emotionally; May work nights, weekends, holidays|

 |Similar Occupations||EMTs and Paramedics, Registered Nurses, Occupational Therapists, Physical Therapists, Physicians and Surgeons, Pathologists|

 According to the BLS, the National Commission on Certification of Physician Assistants' (NCCPA) Physician Assistant National Certifying Examination (PANCE) is a mandatory requirement in all states to practice as a licensed PA.
 Once you pass the PANCE, you can use the PA-C designation after your name.

 You must maintain your certification by logging 100 hours of continuing education every two years and taking a re-certification exam every ten years.

 Postgraduate Educational Options

-If you want to practice in a specialized area of medicine, such as neonatology or surgery, you have to complete education beyond a PA program.
-You could pursue postgraduate options such as internal medicine, pediatrics, emergency medicine, and internal medicine.
-In order to qualify to enter these programs, you must have already completed an accredited PA program and passed the NCCPA certification exam.
+If you want to practice in a specialized area of medicine, such as surgery or psychiatry, you have to complete education beyond a PA program.
+You could pursue postgraduate options such as internal medicine, pediatrics, and emergency medicine.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: